babyfish-ct/kimmer/doc/kimmer-sql/table-joins.md

 > In fact, γ and δ are not complete table joins, they are half joins, which will be described later.
 You can think for now that kimmer-sql foolishly treats them as normal table joins.

-Obviously, for the code above, these temporary table joins will conflict if multiple dynamic conditions are met at runtime. kimmer-sql can merge several join paths together and remove redundant connections.
+Obviously, for the code above, these temporary table joins will conflict if multiple dynamic conditions are met at runtime. kimmer-sql can merge several join paths together and remove redundant joins.

 #### Path type merge rule